markmi/acpphint/README.md

   stuck with the last that I tried.)
 Matching makefile.* files and the like are involved.
-  I still founds that g++ produced more performant benchmark code compared to clang for what I looked at.
+  I still founds that g++ produced more performant benchmark code compared to clang++ for what I looked at.

 - Add some Fedora 32 ThreadRipper 1950X data, g++10